-- a) government policies, resource management plans, and planning or study initiatives pertinent to the Project and/or the environmental assessment (e.g., IET's Renewable Energy Plan and Hydrogen Development Action Plan); - b) regulations, codes, standards, guidelines and best industry practices applicable to wind, solar, and hydrogen projects.
-In cases where the Project is outside the scope of adopted codes/standards, the EIS shall identify the requirements that will maintain an equivalent level of safety; - c) established and evolving developments in hydrogen and ammonia installation, production, storage, handling and transportation codes and standards; - d) the land nomination and competitive bidding process for Crown land for wind development; - e) municipal or provincial land use plans, land zoning, community plans, protected road zoning plans and regulations; - f) regional, provincial, and/or national objectives, standards, codes and/or guidelines that have been used by the Proponent to assist in the development of the EIS; - g) list of development permits required from a Municipal Authority within a land use planning area as established under the Urban and Rural Planning Act, 2000 for the development of Project components and support components within a land use planning area; - h) list of permits and requirements authorized under the Towns and Local Service
+- a) government policies, resource management plans (e.g., forest management/operating plans), and planning or study initiatives pertinent to the Project and/or the environmental assessment (e.g., IET's Renewable Energy Plan and Hydrogen Development Action Plan); - b) regulations, codes, standards, guidelines and best industry practices applicable to wind, solar, and hydrogen projects.
+In cases where the Project is outside the scope of adopted codes/standards, the EIS shall identify the requirements that will maintain an equivalent level of safety; - c) established and evolving developments in hydrogen and ammonia installation, production, storage, handling and transportation codes and standards; - d) the land nomination and competitive bidding process for Crown land for wind development; - e) municipal or provincial land use plans, land zoning, community plans, protected road zoning plans and regulations;

-District Act and regulations or bylaws therein; and

-- i) list of permits required from the Department of Transportation & Infrastructure related to work involving Department infrastructure; and - j) any governmental or non-governmental working groups or committees that provide guidance to municipal and or provincial bodies with respect to land use, ecological and recreational stewardship in the Project area.
+- f) regional, provincial, and/or national objectives, standards, codes and/or guidelines that have been used by the Proponent to assist in the development of the EIS; - g) list of development permits required from an Authority within a planning area or protected road as established under the Urban and Rural Planning Act, 2000 for the development of Project components and support components within a planning area or protected road; - h) list of permits and requirements authorized under the Towns and Local Service District Act and regulations or bylaws therein; - i) list of permits required from the Department of Transportation & Infrastructure related to work involving Department infrastructure; and - j) any governmental or non-governmental working groups or committees that provide guidance to municipal and or provincial bodies with respect to land use, ecological and recreational stewardship in the Project area.